Cinema of North Korea: 1960s and 1970s

 A Spinner (1964) and Boidchi annun dchonson (1965) were made in the 1960s.
 One of the most highly regarded films in North Korea, Sea of Blood, was produced in 1969.
-The entrance hall to the Korean Feature Film Studio contains a mural of "Dear Leader" Kim Jong-il supervising the production of this film.
+The entrance hall to the Korean Feature Film Studio contains a mural of "Dear Leader" Kim Jong Il supervising the production of this film.
 This is a two-part, black and white film.
 The first part is 125 minutes in duration, and the second is 126 minutes.

-Kim Il-sung made a famous call for Juche art in 1966, saying, "Our art should develop in a revolutionary way, reflecting the Socialist content with the national form".
-In a 1973 treatise on film entitled On the Art of the Cinema, Kim Jong-il further developed this idea of Juche art into the cinema, claiming that it is cinema's duty to help develop the people into "true communists", and as a means "to completely eradicate capitalist elements".
-The ideology-heavy nature of North Korean cinema during the 1970s can be seen in titles such as The People Sing of the Fatherly Leader and The Rays of Juche Spread All Over the World.
+Kim Il Sung made a famous call for Juche art in 1966, saying, "Our art should develop in a revolutionary way, reflecting the Socialist content with the national form".
+In a 1973 treatise on film entitled On the Art of the Cinema, Kim Jong Il further developed this idea of Juche art into the cinema, claiming that it is cinema's duty to help develop the people into "true communists", and as a means "to completely eradicate capitalist elements".
+Kim Jong Il, an avid film buff, used this treatise to detail his views on filmmaking as both an art form and a tool of propaganda.
+The book deals comprehensively with aspects of cinema, including film and literary theory, acting, performance, score music, the screen, camerawork, costumes, make-up, and props.
+Of particular importance are themes of directing and producing as the driving forces of filmmaking.
+Ideas in the book are elucidated by drawing examples from North Korean films, of which Sea of Blood is the most referred one.
+On the Art of the Cinema presents two major theories: the theory of literature as "humanics" and the "seed theory".
+Both are considered justifications for the party's control over artistic creation.
+Other ideas developed by the treatise are the so-called "modeling theory" and "speed campaign".
+Compliance with these principles earns an artwork the title of "collective work".